joemoose/dungeoneers.d20/docs/appendix-g.md

 **To invoke a sorcerous power**, sacrifice at least one ability score for essence and make a WIL check.

 - If the check succeeds, the power manifests as you intended.
-- The power does not materialize on a failure; you must make a corruption check to avoid the resulting sorcerous chaos in you.
+- The power does not materialize on a failure; you must then make a **corruption check** to avoid the resulting sorcerous chaos in you.

 The WIL check to invoke your power has an advantage if your invocation is performed over two rounds without interruption.
 The invocation may succeed automatically if invoked as a ritual over an uninterrupted watch.

+!!! note

+	See the following **Corruption** section for details on making a corruption check.

 ### Powers

 When you create your character, pick one of the following powers.
-Select one additional power each time you gain a new odd-numbered level.
+Select one additional power each time you gain a new **odd-numbered level**.

 - **ALTER**